Motorsports are huge around here, especially in Brownsburg, Indiana, which is also known as the "Drag Racing Capital of the World."

 Dick Jordan

-Get your insider guide to all things Hendricks County by ordering a FREE Travel Guide.
+Get your insider guide to all things Hendricks County by ordering a FREE Visitor Guide.
 Download or order a print copy today!

 Howdy Bell

-Howdy Bell is best known for his 42 years of broadcasting the Indianapolis 500, as well as 10 years of covering the Brickyard 400 over the radio.
+Howdy Bell is best known for his 42 years of broadcasting the Indianapolis 500, as well as 10 years of covering the Brickyard 400 on the radio.
 Honoring his lengthy and illustrious career in radio, he is in the Indiana Broadcast Pioneers Hall of Fame.

 His marker is easily located on the north end of the parking lot in front of Brownsburg Town Hall.